Robust and Efficient Penetration-Free Elastodynamics without Barriers: SIMULATOR DESIGN AND OPTIMIZATION

 where $0\le i,j\le 2$ are the block indices, and $\mathbf V_i,\mathbf V_j$ denote the corresponding rows of $\mathbf V$.
 When transforming back to $3\times 3$ block with respect to vertices $x_{i'}$ and $x_{j'}$, we sum up the $ij$-blocks by

 where $\mathbf A_{i'}$ (resp. $\mathbf A_{j'}$) is the constant row vector mapping $dx_{i'}$ to $d\mathbf F$ (in an outer product $d\mathbf F = dx_{i'}\mathbf A_{i'}$), which can be precomputed at the beginning of the simulation.
-In each thread, we process an $i'j'$-block by first computing the outer product $(\mathbf A_{i'}\mathbf V)^T(\mathbf A_{j'}\mathbf V)$, then expanding the multiplications with $\mathbf D_k$ according to their sparse structures, and finally multiplying the result by $\mathbf U$ and $\mathbf U^T$.
+Before each Newton solve, we first compute the SVD and analytical eigendecomposition in parallel at the element level, storing $\mathbf U,\mathbf V,\omega_k$ for each element.
+We then parallelize at the vertex-block level; within each thread, we process an $i'j'$-block by first computing the outer product $(\mathbf A_{i'}\mathbf V)^T(\mathbf A_{j'}\mathbf V)$, then expanding the multiplications with $\mathbf D_k$ according to their sparse structures, and finally multiplying the result by $\mathbf U$ and $\mathbf U^T$.
 The threads are launched in the order of $i'$ and $j'$, so that all Hessian blocks corresponding to the same pair $(i', j')$ are aggregated via warp-level reduction, thereby alleviating atomic write conflicts.
 Compared to the direct analytical PSD projection, we achieve 2.34$\times$ fewer multiplications and 3.17$\times$ faster elasticity Hessian assembly.
 On our large-scale benchmark (\autoref{fig:animals}), the elasticity Hessian assembly still accounts for $11.6\%$ of the total runtime after optimization, highlighting the importance of this improvement.